-The project is focused on the Northgate Conservation area and includes King George’s Hall and historic properties on Blakey Moor, Northgate and Lord Street West.
+The Project is focused on the Northgate Conservation Area in Blackburn town centre and includes properties on Blakey Moor, Northgate and Lord Street West.

 MORE ABOUT THE PROJECT